-A few days back a girl wrote to me, “I ate around 1500 extra calories last night and this morning all I want to do is eat 500 cal for the day and do some cardio so I won’t gain extra fat.
+A few days back a girl wrote to me, “I ate around 1500 extra calories last night and this morning all I want to do is eat 500 cals for the day and do some cardio so I won’t gain extra fat.
 Is this okay?
 I am feeling so ashamed and disappointed in myself.”

-So what exactly is Binge Eating?
+So what really is Binge Eating?

-Binge Eating are episodes of uncontrollable, excessive or compulsive or even emotional eating over a short period of time, often when the person binge eating is not even hungry and later develops a feeling of guilt or regret.
+Binge Eating is episodes of uncontrollable, excessive or compulsive or even emotional eating over a short period of time, often when the person binge eating is not even hungry and later develops a feeling of guilt or regret.

 It may sometimes be a symptom of binge eating disorder (BED) or compulsive overeating disorder.
 So if binge eating episodes persist, it is advised to visit a doctor so that proper medication can be suggested.